National Museum of Scotland

 Water play, beaches, lidos, farms, forest trails and evening picnics make the most of longer days.

-Light trails, pantomimes, city museums, short nature walks and cosy cafes keep outings manageable.
+Light trails, pantomimes, city museums, short walks and hot-chocolate stops can be easier than full outdoor days.